muinuddin-sm12/online-shop-server/README.md

 ## Run this project Locally

 - add ".env" file and inside this file add your database access credentials.
-Like : DB_USER=(your database access name here) DB_PASS=(your database access password here)
+Like : DB_USER=(your database Access Name) DB_PASS=(your database Access Password)

 ## Demo